sardana-org/sardana/doc/source/sep/SEP2.md

 counters for ROI, binning, etc. - will be driven as a separate PR/SEP.

 # Specification

-## Terminology

-* **saving capability** (external saving) - Applies to a controller or a channel.
-Controller (plugin) announces the external saving capability if it implements the necessary API for handling saving e.g. value source readout or saving configuration.
-For the moment, all channels proceeding from a controller with saving capbility autmatically announce saving capability.
-* **value source** - source in form of the URI to the value of a single acquisition.
-It is prefered to use the term **value source** instead of the **data source** because sardana refers to the acquisition result with the term value.

 ## Changes in the current implementation